Disturbante/HTB-writeups/keeper/keeper.md

 i downloaded the file with scp (i could also use pwncat downlaod feature):

 	scp lnorgaard@keeper.htb:/home/lnorgaard/KeePassDumpFull.dmp ./KeePassDumpFull.dmp
-after the password prompt we can go on and try to crack the KeePass acrhive with the script inside the github repo linked above (i only copy and saved the script to an exploit.py file):
+after the password prompt we can go on and try to crack the KeePass archive with the script inside the github repo linked above (i only copied and saved the script to an exploit.py file):

 	python3 exploit.py KeePassDumpFull.dmp
 output: